0xJoeMama/progintro-hw0/cmdline/README.md

 It seems we care about the 'names.txt' file.
 However there also seems to be an Easter egg in here.
 Let's leave that for later.

 ### re:byte10
 We need to sort alphabetically and find the 10th name in the sorted file.
-For that we can use 'sort' with a combination of 'head' and 'tail':
+For that we can use `sort` with a combination of `head` and `tail`:

 ```sh
 $ sort names.txt | head -n 10 | tail -n 1